Updated (originally published )

 </div>

-if you’ve used Vue Router before) component to create a link to a single post which we’ll setup in next.
+We’re looping through the posts array and using the NuxtLink (which is the same as router-link if you’ve used Vue Router before) component to create a link to a single post which we’ll setup in next.

 Visit the site in your browser and you should see something like this: